 - 2.4 Overall, the work to improve ICT and Digital services is progressing.
-The pace of work is linked to the delicate balance of driving change whilst managing risk.
-There is also, given the financial position of Slough, significant governance to be complied with to ensure that all investments are understood and underpinned with sound business cases before work gets underway. - 2.5 The table below provides an updated summary of completed works since the modernisation programme was initiated.
+For the past year the work has of course had to focus on resilience, reliability, and risk reduction.
+Although works to correct the day-to-day experience of using technology by staff and the digital experience for residents are on-going, the work remains a delicate balance of driving improvements whilst managing risk.
+It has also been important, given the financial position of Slough, to ensure that all governance is complied with, and all investments understood and underpinned with sound business cases before work gets underway, to ensure value for money. - 2.5 The table below provides an updated summary of completed works since the modernisation programme was initiated.
 Some of the items in the table below may not be familiar to members and are provided here for transparency.
-Item 2.6 below more fully describes some of the elements within the table.
+Item 2.6 over the page more fully describes some of the elements within the table.

-Cloud migration of departmental systems Cyber security and resilience End use compute Replacing aged infrastructure Agresso Hosting Capita 1 education Icon (chip and Pin) Modern.Gov migration NEC housing phase 1 Paygate upgrade IT Service Management platform Flare and Lalpac data migration National Cyber Security Centre services Review of Cloud back-up options Nessus vulnerability scanning IT healthcheck Bullware ransomware solution 4G coverage Agresso/Unit 4 support Retirement of Blue Jeans video conferencing Concessionary bus pass system Digistaff robotic process automation Intune/mobile device management Core switch replacement and migration Crematorium network access Disk storage replacement (Nimble) Firewall upgrade FS Logix (Citrix) Wi-Fi Winnersh Cyxtera closure
+Cloud migrationCyber security andof departmental systemsresilience End use compute Replacing aged infrastructure Agresso Hosting Capita 1 education Icon (chip and Pin) Modern.Gov migration NEC housing phase 1 Paygate upgrade IT Service Management platform Flare and Lalpac data migration National Cyber Security Centre services Review of Cloud back-up options Nessus vulnerability scanning IT HealthCheck Bullware ransomware solution 4G coverage Agresso/Unit 4 support Retirement of Blue Jeans video conferencing Concessionary bus pass system Digistaff robotic process automation Intune/mobile device management Library and people counters (Curve excluded) New councillor ICT provision Office 365 rollout ScanStation implementation Telephony replacement Core switch replacement and migration Crematorium network access Disk storage replacement (Nimble) Firewall upgrade FS Logix (Citrix) Wi-Fi Winnersh Cyxtera closure